 5. Great for all ages

-From 8 years for children although limited to Bubble maker you can become a full PADI Open water diver at just 10 years of age.
+You can become a full PADI Open water diver at just 10 years of age.
+Children and adults can take the same diving lessons together and share the fun with the whole family.
 What about senior citizens, can they dive too?
 Absolutely they can, recently a 95-year old broke the record for the world’s oldest scuba diver.
-There is no upper age limit.
+There is no upper age limit as long as you are in good health and remember, once you have your Open water diver license, it is valid forever.

 Learning to dive is highly enjoyable and very easy to get started.
 Just let us know one day before and we will arrange everything for you.
 You can begin with a one day try diving experience or sign up right away for your PADI Open water course.